What is Electric Field

 If the field and the displacement are in the same direction, i.e., θ = 0, then,

-The quantity ΔV is known as the electric potential difference.
+The quantity ΔV is known as the potential difference or voltage.
 It gives the change in potential energy when a unit charge moves from one position to another in the presence of an electric field.
 Therefore,

 Work Done by an Electric Field: W = qΔV